 Quick reference:

 Prices for newly released Super Treasure Hunts tend to be inflated at launch due to hype.
 They typically stabilize within two to three months as initial excitement fades.
-If you’re buying to collect and not to flip, waiting a few months usually gets you a better deal.
+If you’re buying to collect rather than flip, waiting a few months usually gets you a better deal.

 How to Find Treasure Hunts at Walmart and Target

 Timing matters more than location.
-For big box retailers like Walmart and Target, when a store opens is often a good time.
+For big-box retailers like Walmart and Target, when a store opens is often a good time to shop.
 There may be Hot Wheels cases waiting to be shelved, or the cars may have been restocked overnight.
 A few hours after opening can also prove helpful if employees pull stock before taking it to the floor.

 Practical tips that actually work: